 Denverites love to “go for the gold” in the fall, setting out on day trips as the aspens put on their annual color show.
 But the gold rush from Denver can mean bumper-to-bumper traffic.
 A better idea?
 Golden, Colorado.
-Avoids crowded highways and chart a gorgeous drive – or hike – through splendid fall colors around Golden.
-You’ll miss the crowds, save time and can even enjoy leisurely post-fall foliage fun at Golden’s acclaimed restaurants, beer gardens and outdoor patios.
+Avoid crowded highways and chart a gorgeous drive – or hike – through splendid fall colors around Golden.
+You’ll miss the crowds, save time, and can even enjoy leisurely post-fall foliage fun at Golden’s acclaimed restaurants, beer gardens, and outdoor patios.

 The place to begin is in downtown Golden where you can fuel up at an outdoor café lining Washington Avenue or get a to-go picnic lunch at The Cheese Ranch, D’Deli, or Café 13, and then begin the adventure by driving the twisting and curving road up Lookout Mountain.
 This nail-bitter gains 1,300-feet in just 4.3 miles, with enough drop-offs and viewpoints to thrill any visitor.

 It climaxes at the 7,379-foot summit of Lookout Mountain with spectacular sweeping views in every direction.
-There is free parking at Buffalo Bill’s Grave & Museum, which is open now for visitors wearing a mask and worth a visit to learn about the Old West’s most famous scout and showman.
+There is free parking at Buffalo Bill’s Grave & Museum.
+It's worth a visit to learn about the Old West’s most famous scout and showman.

 The road continues a few miles to Lookout Mountain Preserve and Nature Center.
-Although the center is closed, wander the family-friendly hiking trails through aspens and evergreens, and enjoy fantastic views of snowcapped peaks in the distance.
+You can wander the family-friendly hiking trails through aspens and evergreens, and enjoy fantastic views of snowcapped peaks in the distance.